SvenGroot/Ookii.CommandLine.Cpp/docs/Scripts.md

 A [full sample](../samples/generated_subcommand) is included, which also demonstrates how to incorporate the code generation as a build step in CMake.

-### Shell command base classes
+### subcommand base classes

-If you have common arguments, or common parser attributes you wish to use for every command, you may wish to use a common base class for your shell commands. `New-Subcommand.ps1` supports this scenario.
+If you have common arguments, or common parser attributes you wish to use for every command, you may wish to use a common base class for your subcommands. `New-Subcommand.ps1` supports this scenario.

 To create the base class, add the `[no_register]` attribute to the class to prevent it from being registered as a command.
 Alternatively, you can manually write the base class instead of generating it.
-The base class must have a constructor that takes a `ookii::command::builder_type &` argument same as a normal shell command.
+The base class must have a constructor that takes a `ookii::command::builder_type &` argument same as a normal subcommand.

 When creating the derived class, just inherit from your base class.
 The generated constructor will invoke the base class constructor.